 Roboctopus: Researchers from Greece, Italy, Israel, Switzerland, Turkey and the United Kingdom intend to build a robot with a gentle touch -- the soft caress of mechanical tentacles, to be exact.
 Each of the Roboctopus' tentacles will contain four cords, each containing electroactive polymers that contract when hit with an electric field, causing the tentacle to flex this way or that.
 The robot could use these limbs to walk across delicate ocean floor environments without disrupting or damaging the surroundings.
 These features may enable scientists to better study the effects of pollution on coral reef environments.

 These aren't the only biomimetic robot designs based on sea life.
 Other scientists and research teams have looked to sharks, sea turtles, lampreys and various fish species for inspiration.
 If all the pollution sniffing doesn't help us protect our environment, then at least we can look forward to a day when mechanized things scuttle and weave through an otherwise lifeless sea.

-Explore the links on the next page to learn even more about robotics and the environment.
+Explore the links below to learn even more about robotics and the environment.

 - Bland, Eric. "'Talking' Robofish to Swim in Puget Sound."
 Discovery News.
 June 17, 2008.
 (July 8, 2009)http://dsc.discovery.com/news/2008/06/17/robot-fish-robofish.html